igor-pontes/Dolex/docker-compose/README.md

 # Use this project right now with docker!
 If you are interested and want to see if this works, I GOTCHA!
 ## Prerequisites
- - Docker - See how to download & install right [here](https://docs.docker.com/docker-for-windows/install/).
+ - Docker - See how to download & install it right [here](https://docs.docker.com/docker-for-windows/install/).
 ## How to install
  1. Create a folder
 ```